SohanSondhi/Clarity/README.md

+# Clarity
-# Clarity: By JP Benavides Cruzatte, Anthony Lamelas, Sohan Sondhi
+Created By: JP Benavides Cruzatte, Anthony Lamelas, Sohan Sondhi

 Clarity is a cross-platform application for scraping, indexing, searching, and managing files and images using LanceDB and modern AI models.